GGolfz/lecture-note/Agile/final/principle.md

 In addition to the economy of motion within a page, consider the number of clicks required for a user to complete a particular task.

-For something used every day for critical work, a large number of clicks bwill become inefficient and frustrating for users.
+For something used every day for critical work, a large number of clicks will become inefficient and frustrating for users.

 Having all options closely gathered and present can be overwhelming.